 Every time we log onto the web we leave behind a digital fingerprint – our IP address.
 IP addresses can be traced back to a physical location and to the specific computer.
 And if somebody knows where your computer is, invasion of your privacy takes a little while to follow.

-Identity thefts, invasion by spywares, attacks by cyber-criminals are just some of the real dangers.
+Identity thefts, invasion by spyware, attacks by cyber-criminals are just some of the real dangers.
 Using simple IP tracing tools (sniffers) someone can exploit vulnerabilities and hack into your computer.
 Very commonly, IP addresses are tracked and logged along with your surfing activities to deliver targeted ads to your browser or even spam mail to your inbox.
 In an extreme case scenario, your passwords are hacked through.

 All the above dangers have a solution through anonymous surfing.
 But hey, didn’t I say that it’s a myth?
-Well, it is usually, but a few tools do make it possible.
-The core for most of anonymous browsing is the Tor network.
+Well, it is usually, but a few tools to make it possible.
+The core for most of the anonymous browsing is the Tor network.
 Also called Onion routing, the technology uses a series of encrypted network relays around the world to protect your traffic from prying eyes.
 Hence, the likeness with an onion.

 Portable Anonymous Browsers

 Portable anonymous browsers lend the anytime-anywhere advantage.
-Carry it around on your USB Drive and browsing remains trace less.
+Carry it around on your USB Drive and browsing remains traceless.
 Here are four browsers for anonymous browsing.